4ZM/4zm.github.io/docs/posts/2024-12-25-a-simple-elf/a-simple-elf.md

 start address 0x0000000000001060
 ```

-The "start address" (also known as the entry point), is `start_`, not `main`.
-This mystery function at `0x1060` must call our `main` some how, but where does it come from!?
+The "start address" (also known as the entry point), is `_start`, not `main`.
+This mystery function at `0x1060` must call our `main` somehow, but where does it come from!?

 ```
 0000000000001060 g     F .text	0000000000000026              _start
 ```

 Let's start simplifying the program.
-As we peal of complexity, we will get a chance to focus on understanding few things at the time.
+As we peel off complexity, we will get a chance to focus on understanding a few things at a time.

 ## Life without libc

 A major source of complexity in our program comes from the standard libraries.
-They are used for printing the string and for initializing the program.
+They are used for printing the string and initializing the program.
 Let's get rid of them.

 Easy enough, just compile with: `-nostdlib`.

 Unfortunately, that means we no longer have access to the `printf` (or the `puts`) function.
 That's unfortunate since we still want to print "Hello Simplicity!".

-It also means we will loose the `_start` function.
+It also means we will lose the `_start` function.
 It is provided by the C runtime library (CRT) to perform some initialization (like clearing the `.bss` segment) and call our `main` function.
 Since we still need our `main` to be executed, we will have to do something about that.

-Fortunately we can provide our own entry point with `-Wl,-e,<function_name>`.
-We *could* specify `main` as our entrypoint directly, but that would mean treating it as `void main()` instead of `int main()`.
+Fortunately, we can provide our own entry point with `-Wl,-e,<function_name>`.
+We *could* specify `main` as our entry point directly, but that would mean treating it as `void main()` instead of `int main()`.
 The entry point doesn't return anything.
-I feel that changing the signature of `main` is one bridge to far, let's instead create our own `void startup()` function that calls `main`.
+I feel that changing the signature of `main` is one bridge too far; let's instead create our own `void startup()` function that calls `main`.

 For writing to `stdout`, we resort to the `syscall` assembly instruction.
 This instruction is how we ask the Linux kernel to do things for us.
-In this particular case we would like to execute the `write` syscall to write a string to `stdout` (file descriptor = 1).
-Later on we also want to call `exit` to terminate the process.
+In this particular case, we would like to execute the `write` syscall to write a string to `stdout` (file descriptor = 1).
+Later on, we also want to call `exit` to terminate the process.

- When calling the `syscall` instruction, we pass the syscall number in the `rax` register and the arguments in registers `rdi`, `rsi`, `rdx`.
+When calling the `syscall` instruction, we pass the syscall number in the `rax` register and the arguments in registers `rdi`, `rsi`, and `rdx`.
 The `write` syscall has number `0x01` and the `exit` syscall has number `0x3c`.

 These are their C signatures: